YAG-Gallery/yag/Documentation/Yag-YetAnotherGallery/Changelog/Index.rst

    :Changes:
       Changes:

  - :Version:
-      3.2.3

-   :Changes:
-      [BUGFIX] Resolution files are not longer recreated at every request

- - :Version:
       3.2.2

    :Changes:
       [TASK] Restructure and improve the manual

+      [BUGFIX] Resolution files are not longer recreated at every request

  - :Version:
       3.2.1